-The road to the Diamond Head parking lot requires chains and/or a 4x4 vehicle, with good winter tread.
+The road to the Diamond Head parking lot requires chains and/or a 4x4 vehicle with good winter tread.
 Snow removal is periodic and conditions may change during your visit.
 Please do not park on the road edges, use the parking lot or pull out areas.
 Parking on the road edge will block the snow clearing equipment, causing hazardous conditions.
-Day use parking fees are charged year round and must be paid by Visa, Mastercard, cash or cheque at the trailhead Fee Station.

 Topographical Map 92-G-14 & 15.
 1:50,000

 Black Tusk/Garibaldi Lake is an advanced intermediate to advanced backcountry ski touring area.
 Many people ski across Garibaldi Lake during January and February to the huts on the other side.
-These huts are open year round but are only accessible during the winter months as there is no trail to them in the summer.
+These huts are open year-round but are only accessible during the winter months as there is no trail to them around the lake.
 The day use shelters at Garibaldi Lake are not designed or built for use as sleeping shelters.
 Winter visitors should come equipped for winter camping.

 If you need assistance while in the area, the nearest emergency help is the R.C.M.P. in Squamish (9-1-1).
 Cell phone coverage is very limited.

 The road to the Garibaldi Lake parking lot is not ploughed during the winter just off highway 99 between the turn-off and the gate to the Daisy Lake Dam.
 Be careful with where you park your vehicle as this is a snowplow route.
 Please don’t block the gate or the plowed part of the road going to private property.